 The organization generally designates all harvest for natural regeneration.
-Almost all harvest areas were identified as free to grow with adequate regeneration within three years.
+All harvest areas reviewed were identified as free to grow with adequate regeneration in less than three years.
 No planting has occurred in the past year.

-The organization has defined percentage stocking and quality requirements prior to corrective actions being implemented for all natural regenerated stands.
+The organization has defined percentage stocking and quality requirements prior to corrective actions being implemented for natural regenerated stands.